ymcgillicuddy/HR-Analytics/README.md

 # HR Analytics README

 ## Overview
-This project takes an HR analytics dataset from Kaggle and...
+This project takes an HR analytics dataset from Kaggle and seeks to predict attrition amongst high-performing employees.
+The following steps are undertaken.

 - explores/cleanses the data
-- preps the data for a machine learning pipeline
+- preps the data for a machine learning pipelines
-- uses Histogram-Based Gradient Boosting to facilitate including categorical data in a predictive machine learning model
+- uses OneHotEncoder to facilitate including categorical data in a Histogram-Based Gradient Boosting Estimator

-(ML prediction model for attrition amongst high performers)

 ## Components
 - HR_Analytics csv data file